 While spreadsheets may provide some of the right tools for managing small projects, managing even small and mid-size PCB design and production teams requires tools that support a much larger view of the business world.
 BOMs can save costs through real-time, simultaneous access to repositories of product information.
 Having this type of access reduces opportunities for errors that can occur when copy-pasting or transferring data from one BOM to another.

 Collaboration through a BOM can also reduce costs because of operational transparency.
 Anyone within the enterprise can access the BOM and view cost and availability information.
 Many BOM packages also allow business partners—such as the supply chain or third-party design teams—to access the information.
-This unified access ensures that the right parts go into the product.
+This unified access ensures that the right go into the product.

 Don’t get lost in excel spreadsheets ever again